Insurer AXA halts ransomware crime reimbursement in France - WTMJ

 An 81-page urgent action plan delivered to the White House last week by a public-private task force noted that enriching ransomware criminals only fuels more global crime, including terrorism.
 But the authors stopped short of advocating a ban on ransom payments, saying paying up can sometimes be the only way for an afflicted business to avoid bankruptcy.
 U.S. officials call ransomware a national security threat, and some lawmakers are calling for immediate financial relief for stricken local authorities short on IT resources and running vulnerable systems.

+Michael Phillips, chief claims officer at the U.S. cyber-insurance firm Resilience and a co-chair of the task force, said “AXA France’s decision highlights the continued tumult in the market” as insurance firms grapple with successfully underwriting ransomware policies while confronted with rising payout costs that threaten profitability.

+Philips said he doesn’t expect U.S. insurers to impose similar restrictions — or a wave of exits — but did say that the best carriers are becoming more exacting about customers’ cybersecurity hygiene.
+Many victims, such as cash-strapped state and local governments, haven’t adequately invested in security and are easy prey for ransomware criminals.

-Often, ransomware criminals have gathered intelligence about potential targets in advance and know when a victim carries insurance that covers ransom payments.
+Often, those criminals have gathered intelligence about potential targets in advance and know when a victim carries insurance that covers ransom payments.
 Sometimes they even know a policy’s payment ceiling.

 Emsisoft analyst Brett Callow called AXA’s decision smart, noting that some organizations seem more inclined to pay ransom if the money isn’t coming from their own pockets.
 “The only way to break this vicious cycle is to cut off the flow of cash — and ceasing to reimburse ransom demands may well do that.”